adrianoandrad7/image-processor/README.md

 # Image-Processor

-This project applies advanced image processing methods, including:
+This project applies image processing methods, including:

 - Frequency domain filtering (high-pass and low-pass) using OpenCV in Python.
 - Morphological operators to segment the main object in the image.